 This course will integrate knowledge and skills from physics with the broader liberal arts experience students gain through the Ouachita Core.
 Students will engage in elements of professional preparation in addition to participating in an exit exam.
-Open only to senior Physics students.
+Open only to senior Physics students, or by permission of instructor.
 May not be counted toward a minor.
 Fall.